 Including the option of smaller portions or light versions of your menu dishes can help your restaurant respond to this demand.
 Reducing quantities can also go hand in hand with improving the quality of your ingredients and allow you to include more organic or exotic products in your recipes.

-Creating functional recipes and organizing your menu (or part of it) into categories divided by function can help your customers find exactly what they are looking for.
-And again, calling out the ingredients or using the right buzzwords is key to making your options more attractive.
+Creating recipes with functional foods and organizing your menu into categories divided by function can help your customers find exactly what they are looking for.
+While using health claims as a selling point must be supported by accurate research, calling out the functional ingredients or using the right buzzwords can be a great way to make your options more attractive.